Phyllonorycter nigrescentella

 Phyllonorycter nigrescentella is a moth of the family Gracillariidae.
 It is known from all of Europe except the Balkan Peninsula.

 The wingspan is 7–9 mm.
 The head is fuscous, face leaden-metallic.
 Forewings golden-ochreous, sometimes more or less suffused with fuscous or dark fuscous; a silvery-white dark-edged median streak from base to 1/3; a curved fascia before middle, three posterior costal and two dorsal triangular spots silvery-white, dark-margined; a blackish apical spot.
 Hindwings are rather dark grey.
 The larva is yellowish; dorsal line dark green; head very pale brownish.

 The larvae feed on Lathyrus vernus, Lotus, Medicago, Trifolium alpestre, Trifolium medium, Trifolium pratense, Trifolium repens, Trifolium rubens, Vicia dumetorum, Vicia sativa and Vicia sepium.
-They mine the leaves of their host plant.
-They create a lower surface tentiform mine that occupies an entire leaflet.
-The lower epidermis is strongly folded.
-Fully developed mines are strongly inflated and the leaflet is completely folded over the mine making it practically invisible.